Final deadline approaching | Date: December 16, 2019 | Apply Now |

 ASU’s nationally ranked programs inspire top-qualified graduates and have positioned the university as a “top-tier” recruiting and hiring institution by more than 50 of the country’s top corporations, according to professional recruiters and rankings services around the world.
 ASU graduates more than 20,000 thinkers, innovators and master learners every year.Learn more about Arizona State University

-Ready to try out degree courses?
-Get started today on open content.Try a course
+Ready to try out Master of Computer Science courses online?
+Get started today on open content.Try an MCS course

 Students who complete the program will earn a Master of Computer Science degree - the exact same Master of Computer Science degree that is earned on campus.